 Projects like King County are just the beginning.
 Today, Third Sector is testing our approach in partnership with two agencies that fund more than $1 billion in social services each year.
 In Los Angeles County, the Department of Mental Health will align performance incentives, data, and services around better outcomes for up to 250,000 county residents.
 In Washington State, the Department of Children, Youth and Families will integrate faster feedback loops for learning and improvement into as many as 1,200 contracts for family services across the entire state.

 We envision a future where the dominant strategy in the social sector shifts from pilot-evaluate-replicate to build-measure-learn.
 Just as philanthropists, researchers, and the government had distinct roles to play in the old approach, they will have new roles to play in this future:

 - Philanthropy can drive population-level impact by developing government’s capacity to implement build-measure-learn feedback loops across networks of service providers

-- Researchers can shape practice by using their expertise in measurement and study design to provide the capacity government needs to link funding to measurable outcomes
+- Researchers can shape practice by using their expertise in measurement and study design to provide the capacity the government needs to link funding to measurable outcomes

 - Government can leverage its position as the largest funder in the social sector to create incentives for innovation and continuous improvement at the systems level